-Provided always, That no such suit shall be maintained for any such legacy until reasonable demand made of the executor or executors or administrators with wills annexed who ought to pay the same and an offer made of two sufficient sureties to the said executor or executors, administrator or administrators aforesaid, who, if they think proper to accept thereof, shall become bound to them the said executor or executors, administrator or administrators aforesaid in double the sum of the legacy given with condition underwritten that if any part or the whole thereof shall at any time after appear to be wanting, to discharge any debt or debts, legacy or legacies, which the said executor or executors, administrator or administrators shall not have other assets to pay, that then he, the said legatee, will return his said legacy or such part thereof as shall be necessary for the payment of the said debts or the payment of a proportional part of the said legacies; and if the said executors or administrators shall not think proper to accept of such bond, then the said legatees shall file the same with the clerk of the court before obtaining any process against the executor or executors, administrator or administrators, otherwise and in default thereof the process [issued] shall abate.
+Provided always, That no such suit shall be maintained for any such legacy until reasonable demand made of the executor or executors, administrator or administrators with wills annexed who ought to pay the same, and an offer made of two sufficient sureties to the said executor or executors, administrator or administrators, aforesaid, who if they think proper to accept thereof shall become bound to them the said executor or executors, administrator or administrators aforesaid, in double the sum of the legacy given where such legacy is ascertained by the will, and where not ascertained as aforesaid in double such sum as the person or persons shall think him, her or themselves justly entitled to, with condition underwritten, that if any part or the whole thereof shall at any time after appear to be wanting, to discharge any debt or debts, legacy or legacies, which the said executor or executors, administrator or administrators, shall not have other assets to pay, that then he the said legatee will return his said legacy or such part thereof as shall be necessary for the payment of the said debts or the payment of a proportional part of the said legacies.
+And if the said executors or administrators shall not think proper to accept of such bond, then the said legatees shall file the same with the clerk of the court before obtaining any process against the executor or executors, administrator or administrators, otherwise and in default thereof the process issued shall abate.

 [Section III.]
-And be it further enacted by the authority • aforesaid, That the justices of the courts aforesaid respectively, upon consideration of the report of the accounts of the executors or administrators, shall, according to justice and equity, either award no costs or costs out of the testator's estate, or in case the executors or administrators have been faulty in delaying to pay the legacy demanded or a proportional part thereof without sufficient excuse, then out of the proper estate of the executor or executors, administrator or administrators, anything herein contained to the contrary notwithstanding.
+And be it further enacted by the authority aforesaid, That the justices of the courts aforesaid, respectively, upon consideration of the report of the accounts of the executors or administrators, shall according to justice and equity either award no cost or costs out of the testator's estate, or in case the executors or administrators have been faulty in delaying to pay the legacy demanded or a proportional part thereof without sufficient excuse, then out of the proper estate of the executor or executors, administrator or administrators, anything herein contained to the contrary notwithstanding.

-Provided also, That where there are or may be several legatees and a return of part of the said legacy sued for appear necessary, in such case each legatee shall only be compelled to return a proportionable part of his legacy so as to make up the whole sum wanting.
+Provided also, That where there are or may be several legatees, and a return of part of the said legacy sued for shall appear necessary, in such case each legatee shall only be compelled to return a proportional part of his legacy, so as to make up the whole sum wanting.